Do Premier League managers need more rest?

 People are clamouring the players to have more rest but nobody seem to be considering the managers.

-The players sometimes rotate during the festive periods and for other small competitions unlike the managers.
+The players are sometimes rotated during the festive periods and for other small competitions unlike the managers.

-Every manager has an assistant but it is a rare occurrence to see an assistant manager take charge of a match.
-With exceptions that include, the manager being seriously ill, on suspension or is to attend to some very personal issues.
+Every manager has an assistant but its a rare occurrence to see an assistant manager take charge of a match except the manager is seriously ill, suspended or has to attend to some very personal issues.

 Whether its a topflight match, cup competition or pre season friendly[when some of the first team players might still be on holiday] the managers take charge of the team.